0406 432 691

 Verandah Perimeter

-Curtain sensor or outdoor MotionProtect on the verandah creates an early-warning zone before anyone reaches the front door.
+Ajax outdoor sensors on the verandah create an early-warning zone before anyone reaches the front door.

 Where Does the Ajax Hub Go in a Queenslander?